Feeling homesick when living abroad is very common yet difficult for many people.

 It’s important to have something you love to do and not feel overwhelmed when things are not going well.

 The more people you know, the more distracted you are, and you can do more things.

 Walking into a space with strangers may feel scary, but you’ll never know.
 The relationship is outside the safe zone (and in that space).

 8. Learn a new language

 The biggest communication barrier is the language barrier.
-And of course, learning a new language is not easy at all, but when you’re surrounded by native speakers, it’s much easier for you to improve.
+And, of course, learning a new language is not easy at all, but when native speakers surround you, it’s much easier for you to improve.